Part of System Constraints

 But many system responses happen faster than conscious reflection.

-Old rules remain active
+Old operating rules remain available

 Operating rules